zabbix/zabbix/templates/app/envoy_proxy_http/README.md

 ## Overview

-This template is designed for the effortless deployment of Envoy Proxy monitoring by Zabbix via HTTP and doesn't require any external scripts.
+The template to monitor Envoy Proxy by Zabbix that works without any external scripts.
+Most of the metrics are collected in one go, thanks to Zabbix bulk data collection.

+Template `Envoy Proxy by HTTP` - collects metrics by HTTP agent from  metrics endpoint {$ENVOY.METRICS.PATH} endpoint (default: /stats/prometheus).

 ## Requirements